okeshawarz/prospectus/keshawarz_prospectus_v2.md

 This essay is an attempt to engage some of the insights of classical economic thought on land and land-rents in answering modern economic questions of growth and distribution.
 Although the study of landlords and rents was one of the central focuses of political economy, the study of housing rents and urban real estate is conspicuously absent.
-I intend to incorporate some of the contributions of radical goegraphy, paricularly notions of *spatiality* and *spatial hierarchy.*
+I intend to incorporate some of the contributions of radical geography, particularly notions of *spatiality* and *spatial hierarchy.*
 In this context, I will largely be addressing the question of *land*, which is only a proper subset of the spatial relations considered to comprise urban geographies.
-It is also imporant to note here although much of the discussion is centered on housing costs in the form of residential rents, the focus of this chapter is on land rents and land ownership more generally, rather than on the particular problem of high housing costs.
+It is also important to note here although much of the discussion is centered on housing costs in the form of residential rents, the focus of this chapter is on land rents and land ownership more generally, rather than on the particular problem of high housing costs.
 This last feature is an important element of my critique of some of the modern theoretical literature on urban growth,